 Podiatrists provide comprehensive and integrated medical and surgical care to the foot and ankle.
 However, they are part of a team of healthcare professionals.
 This approach was emphasized during Dr. Hoy’s residency training.
 This is a list of just some of the many types of professionals to whom we refer to help our patients get the best possible care possible in our community.

 - Other podiatrists.
 Some podiatrists are specialized to do a certain procedure or technique very well, and it is important to tap into that expertise.
-We all have different areas of expertise.
+One example is for reconstructive rearfoot and ankle surgery.